unicef/publicgoods-toolkit/introduction.md

 Re-usability breaks vendor lock-in and brings efficiency gains, lowers costs (and thus provides greater accessibility to broader populations), and focuses resources on local customization and innovation rather than foundational work.
-Although the government of Sierra Leone created the [Open Data Sierra Leone](https://opendatasl.gov.sl/) portal to promote government transparency and accountability, their current investment angle views these open data sets as important[resources for innovators and investors](https://media.un.org/en/asset/k17/k17a9bg6o8) and they are figuring out how they can better support innovation linked to this open data.
+As an example, although the government of Sierra Leone created the [Open Data Sierra Leone](https://opendatasl.gov.sl/) portal to promote government transparency and accountability, their current investment angle views these open data sets as important[resources for innovators and investors](https://media.un.org/en/asset/k17/k17a9bg6o8), and they are figuring out how they can better support innovation linked to this open data.
 Open source and open data can increase the speed of distribution and adoption of innovations as well.
 The Philippine